javi-solutions/url-shortener/README.md

 JaviSolutions\UrlShortener\UrlShortener::withPrefix('some-prefix');
 ```

 to register method of your AppServiceProvider.
+Othervise the default prefix is */link/{id}*

 If you want to *use redirect on route /{id}* pass null value in.